-Recognized as one of the top public regional colleges in the Midwest and one of America’s “Best Colleges” for 24 consecutive years by U.S. News, VCSU offers more than 65 undergraduate programs in art, business, communication arts, computer systems and software engineering, education, kinesiology and human performance, language and literature, mathematics, music, science, social science, and technology education.
-Online Master of Education (M.Ed.) and Master of Arts in Teaching (M.A.T.) degree programs are also available.
+Recognized as one of the top public regional colleges in the Midwest and one of America’s “Best Colleges” for 25 consecutive years by U.S. News, VCSU offers more than 65 undergraduate programs in art, business, communication arts, computer systems and software engineering, education, kinesiology and human performance, language and literature, mathematics, music, science, social science, and technology education.
+Online Master of Education (M.Ed.), Master of Arts in Teaching (M.A.T.) and Master of Science in Business Information Systems programs are also available.

 Founded in 1890 as a “normal school” (or teachers college), VCSU remains true to its heritage and has an outstanding reputation for producing some of the finest K-12 educators in the region.